Lessons from Lucy: The Simple Joys of an Old, Happy Dog by Dave Barry – a #BookReview

 My Review

-I received this ebook download from the publisher and NetGalley for this book tour and greatly appreciate the opportunity to read and review.
-Recommended as a great Christmas season entry to your TBR.
-This narrative will captivate cozy readers, literary fiction readers, and those who enjoy the work of women sleuths.
+I was given this ebook download by the publisher and NetGalley for this blog tour and greatly appreciated the opportunity to read and review.
+Recommended for all who enjoy a well-paced cozy with a spritz of red wine.

 Add to Goodreads